Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Try different positions until you find one that is most comfortable for you and your partner.

-Use pain medications, if needed.
+Use pain medicines, if needed.

 Remember that cancer is not contagious.